jimthompson5802/automate_llm_testing/README_judges.md

 `PollMultihopCorrectness` class

 * **Baseline**: Scores are either `True` or `False`.
-With the exception of one test case, the scores are consistent with the way the test set was constructed.
+In the case of the `False` test case, the reason given is the response was incomplete when compared to the target response.
+A manual inspection of the response confirms this.
+Given this then the scores are consistent with the way the test set was constructed and how responses were returned.

 |prompt|score|
 |---|---|